• Skip to primary navigation

 🍴Serving Suggestions

-We love eating rishtaya with freshly cut up vegetables or salad (for a boost in fibre), it is especially lovely with taboule or quinoa taboula.
+We love eating rishtaya with freshly cut up vegetables or salad (for a boost in fibre), it is especially lovely with Lebanese taboule.

 two white bowls filled with brown lentils, tagliatelle, broth topped with chopped parsely